7 Cannibals and Voters

 Imagine a population of B. subtilis in soil.
 Nutrients have been declining for hours.
 The cells have already tried the obvious responses: ramping up enzyme secretion to scavenge what remains, adjusting their metabolic pathways, slowing growth.
 Nothing has worked.
 Starvation is now severe.

-The decision to commit to spore formation is not taken lightly.10 Sporulation requires the coordinated activation of approximately 500 genes over a period of 6 to 8 hours.11 The process involves a complete reorganization of the cell: an asymmetric division that produces a smaller forespore and a larger mother cell, followed by engulfment of the forespore by the mother cell, assembly of a multi-layered protective coat, and finally, programmed death of the mother cell to release the mature spore.
-The commitment becomes irreversible after roughly 2 hours—once the cell passes that point, it will sporulate or it will die trying.12
+The decision to commit to spore formation is not taken lightly.11 Sporulation requires the coordinated activation of approximately 500 genes over a period of 6 to 8 hours.12 The process involves a complete reorganization of the cell: an asymmetric division that produces a smaller forespore and a larger mother cell, followed by engulfment of the forespore by the mother cell, assembly of a multi-layered protective coat, and finally, programmed death of the mother cell to release the mature spore.
+The commitment becomes irreversible after roughly 2 hours—once the cell passes that point, it will sporulate or it will die trying.13

 And then, as a penultimate measure—the step just before the final, irreversible commitment to spore formation—it turns to cannibalism.

 [FIGURE: The B. subtilis cannibalism decision tree.
 A population of identical cells (shown as uniform rods) encounters starvation.
-Spo0A phosphorelay activates stochastically: roughly half the cells cross the threshold (shaded dark, labeled “high Spo0A~P – toxin producers”) and half do not (shaded light, labeled “low Spo0A~P – victims”).
+Spo0A phosphorelay activates stochastically: a subpopulation of cells crosses the threshold (shaded dark, labeled “high Spo0A~P”) and the remainder do not (shaded light, labeled “low Spo0A~P”).
 Dark cells secrete SdpC toxin (small dots).
 Light cells lyse, releasing nutrients (shown as a cloud).
 Dark cells consume the nutrients and delay sporulation.
 Caption: “Same genome, same signal, two fates.
 The stochastic switch is the strategy.”]

 When starvation activates the master sporulation regulator, a transcription factor called Spo0A, something unexpected happens: Spo0A does not activate uniformly across the population.
 Instead, due to stochastic fluctuations in gene expression and positive feedback loops in the phosphorelay that activates Spo0A, the population splits.
-Roughly half the cells accumulate high levels of active Spo0A (Spo0A~P).
-The other half remain with low levels.
+A fraction of cells—the exact proportion depends on starvation severity and growth history—accumulate high levels of active Spo0A (Spo0A~P).
+The remainder stay with low levels.

 The high-Spo0A cells begin producing a secreted protein called SdpC—a toxin.
 SdpC is exported into the environment, where it attacks and kills the cells that have not activated Spo0A.
 The low-Spo0A cells, lacking the immunity machinery, are lysed.
 Their cellular contents—proteins, nucleic acids, lipids, all the organic matter that a starving cell desperately needs—spill into the medium.